zyedidia/generic/README.md

 Most data structures provide an iterator API, which can be used with some convenience functions in `iter`.

-This project is currently in-progress.
+This project is currently in-progress and the API is not stable.
+A stable version will be released when Go 1.18 is released.

 Planned additions: